lijikun/nrvs-beamline-utils/README.md

   * `./switch_sample.bash Sample1` merely collects the files into the folder without setting up for another sample.

 * (Optional) To transfer this whole directory structure, it is recommended to use

-    ```rsync -avz --copy-unsafe-links source destination``` to perserve the directory and symlink structure.
-Also, one can use
+    ```rsync -avz --copy-unsafe-links source destination```

+    to perserve the directory and symlink structure.
+Also, one should use

-    ```tar -czvhf myfile.tar.gz mydir``` to dereference symlinks while making archives.
+    ```tar -czvhf myfile.tar.gz mydir```

+    to dereference symlinks while making archives.